Sorry to have to tell you this, baby boomers, but you're not kids anymore.

 For example: If you're older than 50, have you had your blood pressure checked recently?
 Have you had blood tests to check your cholesterol levels?
 Have you gone for a colonoscopy?
 Nobody likes the thought of having a scope inserted there, but colorectal cancer is a serious post-50 health concern.
 Unless it's caught early, it can kill.

-If you're a woman, are you getting mammograms?
+If you're a woman, are you going for annual mammograms?
 Your risk for breast cancer starts to rise in your 40s and continues to go up with age.
 "Everybody knows somebody who knows somebody who's had breast cancer," says Dr. Ruben.
 "It's a big wake-up call for women."
-Experts have different recommendations for mammography; talk with your doctor about your personal risk factors before making a decision about when to start getting mammograms or how often they should get them.

 If you're a woman in menopause, have you had your bone density tested?
 That can find osteoporosis, but exercising, and getting sufficient calcium and vitamin D may head it off by helping to keep bones strong.